List of Teenage Mutant Ninja Turtles characters: Fugitoid

 The Fugitoid appears in the 2012 animated series, voiced by David Tennant.
 He first appears at the end of the third season aboard his vessel, the Ulixes, just in time to save the Turtles, April O'Neil, and Casey Jones from a black hole created by the Triceratons that destroys Earth.
 He turns back time six months, prior to Earth's destruction, and reveals that he was a scientist whose body was destroyed by the Triceratons after he rejected their offer to make weapons for them.
 His brain survived and was placed in the body of his robotic assistant, and he set out to stop the Triceratons from causing any more harm.
-It is later revealed that he created the black hole generator and sold it to the Krang without knowing their intentions.
+It is later revealed that he created the black hole generator and sold it to the Kraang without knowing their intentions.
 Despite the distrust this prompts in the Turtles, April, and Casey, Fugitoid manages to recover the generator and execute his plan: combining his power source and that of his ship to destroy the generator while wiping out the Triceraton fleet.
-A past version of the Fugitoid takes the temporal duplicates of April, Casey, and the Turtles on an adventure; meanwhile, in the wreckage of the Triceraton fleet, present-day Honeycutt's head is shown to be intact and partially functional.
+A past version of the Fugitoid takes the temporal duplicates of April, Casey, and the Turtles on an adventure; the present-day Honeycutt's head is shown to be intact and partially functional.

 Fugitoid appears as a playable character in the Wii version of the 2009 fighting game Teenage Mutant Ninja Turtles: Smash-Up, voiced by Oliver Wyman.
 He also appears as an NPC in the videogames Teenage Mutant Ninja Turtles 2: Battle Nexus (2004) and Teenage Mutant Ninja Turtles 3: Mutant Nightmare (2005), as well as a cameo in the Dimension Shellshock DLC of the 2022 game Teenage Mutant Ninja Turtles: Shredder's Revenge.